 There aren't that many brands producing high-quality Sotol.
 Los Magos' Reserva Sotol expression ages for six years.
 And it's not comparable to Mezcal, let alone Tequila.
 So there's probably no other brand at the moment that released such a rare product.

 The plan was to release the spirit in early 2022, but to online shoppers only.
-Unfortunately, it's not released yet, though.
-So no chance of trying it as of March 2022.
+Apparently, it's available for purchase at selected retailers. -The price for one bottle is $300.

-But surely, the small-batch release will be exquisite.
+I didn't have the chance to try it yes, but surely, the small-batch release is exquisite.
 After aging for six years, the flavors should be even more complex and rounder.
 If you want to grab a bottle, try to be quick once it's out because Los Magos announced that the batch only makes 1,000 liters of the aged Sotol.

 The company behind the Los Magos brand is Los Magos Spirits International (LMSI).
 It was founded back in 2020 by Eduardo Almanza and Juan Pablo Carvajal to grow the sales of Los Magos Sotol.